With the rise of industry, commodity, and production, it is hard for companies to keep up with the demand of the common

 Advantages & Disadvantages of Internal and External Consultants:

 The more that idea seems to run with the needs of the common people, the more likely it is to succeed.

 But before you jump the gun on an idea, you need to be sure that it does not backfire.

 Internal consultants are used to handling things as they normally do.
-They may find it too hard to walk the extra mile and come up with new and creative ideas since they are already putting a lot of effort as employees.
+They may find it too hard to walk the extra mile and come up with new and creative ideas since they are already putting a lot of effort into employees.

-But external consultants have to be specially called to look into a problem to keep the company from sinking.
+But external consultants have to specially call to look into a problem to keep the company from sinking.

 There is much more scope for external consultants to find more creative as well as cost-efficient ways for solving crises.